voicegain/platform/ANNOUNCE.md

+### Maintenance release 1.75.2 is scheduled for 1/26/2023 between 5:45pm and 7pm CST

+This release includes:
+* Fix for Issue #208 which was affecting Signup via the Developer Console
+* Improved demo.voicegain.ai app with improved security

 ### Maintenance release 1.75.1 is scheduled for 1/25/2023 between 2pm and 4pm CST

 This release fixes the following Transcribe App issue: